 Breaking Down the Types of Influencers

 We’ve all heard of the term “influencer” or rather an individual who has built a loyal community of followers on social media.
-But, it’s not a one-size-fits-all approach.
-When it comes to influencers, there’s many ways we can slice and dice the different niche categories, but it really comes down to two main factors: channel and following size.
-We’re breaking down the different channels for influencers, the category names for each audience size, popular influencer niches, and how to find influencers through hashtags.
+But, it’s not a one-size-fits-all approach, there are actually different types of influencers.
+When it comes to influencers, there are many ways we can slice and dice the different niche categories, but it really comes down to two main factors: channel and following size.
+We’re breaking down the different channels for influencers, the category names for each audience size, popular influencer niches, and how to find influencers through hashtags for your marketing strategy.
 If you’re thinking about employing an influencer for your next brand campaign, keep reading to determine what channel is the best fit for your brand.